Tree Roots: Background

-In 1882, while at The Hague, van Gogh had made a study of tree roots, Study of a Tree (below), which he had completed at the same time as a larger version (now lost) of Sorrow.
-In a letter to his brother Theo, van Gogh said that he wanted to express something of life's struggle in these drawings.
+In 1882, while at The Hague, Van Gogh had made a study of tree roots, Study of a Tree (below), which he had completed at the same time as a larger version (now lost) of Sorrow.
+In a letter to his brother Theo, Van Gogh said that he wanted to express something of life's struggle in these drawings.
 It is not known whether he had returned to the same thoughts with his 1890 Tree Roots.
 The letters give no hint and the colours are perhaps too bright for such sombre thoughts.

+On April 14, 1991 Tree Roots was stolen from the Van Gogh museum along with 19 other paintings.
+Tree Roots was successfully recovered.

-In 2020, researchers at the Institut Van Gogh and the Van Gogh Museum determined the likely location where the painting was made, based on an historical postcard, to be on the rue Daubigny in Auvers-sur-Oise.
+In 2020, Wouter Van der Veen, scientific director of Institut Van Gogh determined the probable location where the painting was made, based on an historical postcard, to be on the rue Daubigny in Auvers-sur-Oise.
+He confirmed his finding with a historical photograph from circa 1907 in 2021.
 The location is about 150 metres from Auberge Ravoux, Van Gogh's hotel at the time.